-NOTE: See page 36, IV.
-Required Proficiencies, and Requirements V and VI for specific requirements for the following:
+NOTE: See page 37, for specific requirements for the following:

-- A. Reading Proficiency
+- IV.
+A. Reading Proficiency

 - B. Mathematics Proficiency

-- Oral Communication Requirement
+- V. Oral Communication Requirement

-- Computer Skills and Applications Requirement

-Courses taken to meet these proficiencies/requirements must be completed with a grade of "C" or better.
+Courses taken to meet these proficiencies/requirement must be completed with a grade of "C" or better.

 NOTE: A single course may be used to meet only one category requirement (A-F) in Section II.
-However, a course may be used to meet both a required proficiency (IV) or requirement (V or VI), as well as one of the categories of General Education Courses on Plan A (II).
+However, a course may be used to meet both a required proficiency (IV) or requirement (V), as well as one of the categories of General Education Courses on Plan A (II).
 Courses which meet the requirements for Part II of Plan A at Santiago Canyon College will automatically meet the identical requirements for Part II of Plan A at Santa Ana College.

 II.
-Required General Education Courses - Plan A
+Required General Education Courses